karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/pages/duelist-conception-notes.md

 Combining where techniques
 ----------------

+(deprecated as of 2019-10-10, see the "Let gui drive" section later in this document)

 Combining the where clause can be a non-trivial task.

 And so we dedicate this whole section to help the implementor doing this task.